Lucifilho/Lucifilho/README.md

 ### 🚀 What I've Been Up To

-- 🔭 **Currently working at:** WYOU as a Mid-Level PHP Developer[cite: 19, 20].
+- 🔭 **Currently working at:** WYOU as a Mid-Level PHP Developer.
-- 💼 **Past Experiences:** Built SaaS platforms, integrated ERP systems (Bling/CyberSul), and managed cloud infrastructure at CHIAPERINI[cite: 33, 38, 41].
+- 💼 **Past Experiences:** Built SaaS platforms, integrated ERP systems (Bling/CyberSul), and managed cloud infrastructure at CHIAPERINI.
-- 🎓 **Education:** Graduated in Systems Analysis and Development & Financial Management[cite: 5].
+- 🎓 **Education:** Graduated in Systems Analysis and Development & Financial Management.
-- ⚙️ **Core Focus:** Building high-quality, secure code following PSR standards and MVC architecture[cite: 8, 11].
+- ⚙️ **Core Focus:** Building high-quality, secure code following PSR standards and MVC architecture.

 ---